acl-org/reverie/acguidelines.md

 ## Meta-review form

 Generally, a meta-review is a summary of the reviews, discussions, and author response, providing a recommendation to the chairs.
 It should state the most prominent strengths and weaknesses of the submission, and it should explicitly judge whether the former outweighs the latter (or vice-versa).
 It should help the **authors** figure out what type of revision (if any) they should aim for, and it should help the **chairs** make accept/reject decisions.
+Like reviews, meta-reviews should be [specific](https://aclrollingreview.org/reviewerguidelines#2-be-specific-i1) (especially about the recommended revisions), and [professional in tone](https://aclrollingreview.org/reviewerguidelines#6-check-that-the-tone-is-professional-and-neutral-i4) (rather than rude/dismissive).

 The ARR **metareview score** is different from reviewer scores.
 It is meant to signal, both to the authors and to program chairs, the amount of work it would take for this paper to be publication-ready.
+[Like with reviews](https://aclrollingreview.org/reviewerguidelines#5-check-that-your-scores-reflect-the-review-i3), the score should be backed up by the meta-review text.

 ![alt_text](images/guidelines/3-AC-overall-assessment.png "image_tooltip"){:width="70%"}